BrianLi101/quadratic-networks/README.md

 ## Future Work
 - **Quadratic Network Trimming**: Refining the network to ensure quality and relevance of the membership.
 - **Privacy Preserving Implementations**: Exploring the use of Zero-Knowledge Proofs (ZK) for enhancing privacy without compromising the integrity of the network.
+- **Removal Criteria**: allow existing members to remove members through an anonymous nomination process, starting with a function similar to the acceptance criteria.
+- **Alternative Membership Curation Functions**: Allow the use of other functions as acceptance and removal criteria.

 ## Contributing
 We welcome contributions from the community.
 Please refer to our [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved.